ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 Naturally, redirects will cause the message to be lost.
 Since it's common to redirect after a successful post, the `message` property isn't a general solution for displaying status messages.

-The library [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message#readme) is a complete solution that works with redirects however.
-It can be directly integrated into superforms, [documented here](/flash-messages).
+The library [sveltekit-flash-message](https://github.com/ciscoheat/sveltekit-flash-message#readme) is a complete solution that works with redirects, however.
+It can be directly integrated into Superforms, [documented here](/flash-messages).

 <Next section={concepts} />